atek-cloud/edword/README.md

 Only the creator of the Repo maintains the Hyperbee index as a hypercore.
 The owner updates the `/_meta` entry to determine the current writers.

 This is a temporary design until Autoboot lands.

+### Detecting conflicts in commits

+All commit operations have a random ID and list the parent commits by their ID.
+When the indexer handles a commit, it compares the listed parents to the current tree's "head commits".
+If one of the head commits is not included in the list of parents, the tree is put in conflict state.
+Conflict state is tracked by a list of commit IDs in the tree entry.